ECCO-Hackweek/ecco-2024/book/preliminary/checklist.md

 Specifically for the event, we will be using EIS-Sealevel [Open Science Studio (OSS)](https://smce.nasa.gov/oss/).
 Please follow [these steps](https://ecco-hackweek.github.io/ecco-2024/preliminary/oss_intro.html) to log in to your OSS system JupyterHub.

+### GitHub authentication on OSS

+To interact between online GitHub repositories and your OSS, you will need to set up an access token or key with GitHub.
+Follow [these steps](https://ecco-hackweek.github.io/ecco-2024/preliminary/git_access.html) to set this up and test it.

 ### EarthData account and OSS setup

 We'll have you download some data from NASA Earthdata for your tutorials and projects.
 You can register for an account [here](https://urs.earthdata.nasa.gov).
 Then follow [these steps](https://ecco-hackweek.github.io/ecco-2024/preliminary/Earthdata_credentials.html) to store your credentials on the OSS system.